epics-containers/epics-containers.github.io/docs/user/tutorials/setup_workstation.rst

 debugging IOC instances, generic IOCs and support modules.

 For simplicity we don't encourage using Kubernetes at this stage.
-Instead we will deploy containers to the local workstations docker or podman instance.
+Instead we will deploy containers to the local workstation's docker or podman instance.

 However, everything in these tutorials would also work with Kubernetes.
 If you are particularly interested in Kubernetes then you can jump to `setup_kubernetes` and follow the instructions there.
-Then come back to this point and continue with the tutorials.
+Then '{{(index (index .NetworkSettings.Ports "8787/tcp") 0).HostPort}}'come back to this point and continue with the tutorials.

 If you are planning not to use Kubernetes at all then now might be